greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container.html.md

 ## <a id="about_pl_container"></a>About the PL/Container Language Extension

-The Greenplum Database PL/Container language extension allows users to create and run PL/Python or PL/R user-defined functions \(UDFs\) securely, inside a Docker container.
+The Greenplum Database PL/Container language extension allows you to create and run PL/Python or PL/R user-defined functions \(UDFs\) securely, inside a Docker container.
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
 For information about Docker, see the [Docker web site](https://www.docker.com).

 Running UDFs inside the Docker container ensures that: